General Electric/Rolls-Royce F136

-The General Electric/Rolls-Royce F136 was an advanced turbofan engine being developed by General Electric and Rolls-Royce plc for the Lockheed Martin F-35 Lightning II.
+The General Electric/Rolls-Royce F136 was an afterburning turbofan engine being developed by General Electric, Allison Engine Company, and Rolls-Royce (Allison was subsequently acquired by Rolls-Royce) as an alternative powerplant to the Pratt & Whitney F135 for the Lockheed Martin F-35 Lightning II.
 The two companies stopped work on the project in December 2011 after failing to gather Pentagon support for further development.

 Development

-All early F-35s were to be powered by the Pratt & Whitney F135 but it was planned that engine contracts would be competitively tendered from Lot 6 onward.
-The engines selected would be either the F135 or an engine produced by the GE/RR Fighter Engine Team and designated the F136.
-The GE/RR Fighter Engine Team was a co-operation between GE Aviation in Cincinnati, Ohio, United States (60% share) and Rolls-Royce in Bristol, United Kingdom and Indianapolis, Indiana, US (40% share).
+In the initial plans for Joint Strike Fighter (JSF) program, all early JSFs were to be powered by an engine derived from Pratt & Whitney's F119 turbofan intended for the F-22 Advanced Tactical Fighter (ATF), but it was planned that engine contracts would be competitively tendered from Lot 6 onward.
+The engines selected would be either the F119 derivative ("F119-JSF") or an engine produced by the GE/Allison Fighter Engine Team and initially designated "YF120-FX"; RR would join the GE/Allison team shortly after.
+Derived from GE's YF120 turbofan that was also originally for the ATF program, the engine had further hot section developments by Allison and fan developments by RR; in 1995, Allison was acquired by RR and the subsequent GE/RR Fighter Engine Team became a co-operation between GE Aviation in Cincinnati, Ohio, United States (60% share), and Rolls-Royce in Bristol, United Kingdom, and Indianapolis, Indiana, US (40% share).

-On 21 July 2004, the F136 began full engine runs at GE's Evendale, Ohio facility.
+In 2001, with the Lockheed Martin X-35 selected as the winner of the JSF competition to become the F-35, Pratt & Whitney's F119-JSF became the F135, while the alternate GE/RR YF120-FX engine was designated F136.
+On 21 July 2004, the F136 began full engine runs at GE's facility in Evendale, Ohio.
 The engine ran for over an hour during two separate runs.
 In August 2005, the United States Department of Defense awarded the GE and Rolls-Royce team a $2.4 billion contract to develop its F136 engine.
 The contract was for the system development and demonstration (SDD) phase of the F136 initiative, scheduled to run until September 2013.

 The US Defense budget announced on 6 February 2006 excluded the F136 — leaving Pratt & Whitney, maker of the F135 engine, as the sole provider of engines for the Lockheed Martin F-35 fighters.
 Congress, however, overturned this request and allocated funds for FY 2007 later in 2006.
 In November 2006, the General Electric/Rolls-Royce team successfully completed a 3-month preliminary design review by the F-35 Program Office and the prime contractor, Lockheed Martin.